See also shoulder

 years, plastic surgeons have verified the muscle-migraine connection

-beginning with the odd observation that Botox injections in the
+beginning with the observation that Botox injections to the

 If irritated muscles and nerves fire off

 an inflammatory response and vasodilation, is the resulting headache

 muscular, neurological, or vascular?
 The answer may be

 “all of the above” because amazingly enough, it all

 functions together — or dysfunctions together.

 or physician, the following pain patterns may look surprisingly